 Or, as he pondered things now, perhaps because of it.
 For people who had switched back to the Tories and Labour in 2017 after both pledged to honour the first referendum turned away again.
 The shenanigans that had stretched all the way through 2019 had poisoned most citizens' views of the political system.
 The self-identifying Political Class never seemed so detached from reality as it did that year and, feeling no loyalty from their MPs, similarly millions of voters offered none in return.

-The General Election campaign of spring 2022 was bitter.
+The General Election campaign was bitter indeed.
 The Leaders' debate between Javid, Farage and Corbyn oused with recriminations and accusations of treason, racism and corruption.
 Farage and Corbyn were seen as joint winners by the polls, with Javid sinking.
 But still, on polling day, Labour clung to a 3% lead - 35 to 32 - over the Faragists.
 The received wisdom was that as UKIP had polled 14% in 2015 but won no MPs, then even with a much swollen vote, they might hope at best for "a Brexit dozen" as Ken Clarke scathingly predicted from behind a large cigar.

 "Farage finished" proclaimed the Guardian, while the Independent favoured "Brexit's Last Gasp" and even The Sun cautioned "Nigel Nowhere?".